abhinav4848/_Obsidian-Others-Projects/Andy Matuschak/Purposeful practice, after Ericsson and Pool.md

 Because you’re always pushing yourself in this type of practice, success requires intense focus.
 You’ll also have to contend with the problems described in [[Performance plateaus often require a change in approach to surmount]].

-One possibly mechanism of action: [Good practice encodes more effective chunk recoding schemes](https://notes.andymatuschak.org/z3QWwvfYS5exfZE53dKwt7r).
+One possibly mechanism of action: [[Good practice encodes more effective chunk recoding schemes]](https://notes.andymatuschak.org/z3QWwvfYS5exfZE53dKwt7r).

 ---
 ## References